Legal

 1. About this policy

-This privacy policy explains how 40° South AI Pty Ltd ("40 South," "we," "us," "our") collects, uses, stores, and discloses personal information.
-It applies to the 40south.au website, the 40 South Guard platform, and any related services.
+This privacy policy explains how 40 South Pty Ltd ("40 South," "we," "us," "our") collects, uses, stores, and discloses personal information.
+It applies to the 40south.au website, the 40 South Guard platform ("Guard"), and any related services.
+It should be read together with our Terms of Service.

 We're an Australian company registered in New South Wales.
-We take privacy seriously, not just because it's our legal obligation, but because our entire product exists to help businesses meet theirs.
+We take privacy seriously, not just because it's our legal obligation under the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs), but because our entire product exists to help businesses meet theirs.

 2. What personal information we collect

 Website visitors: We collect information you provide through our contact and enquiry forms, including your name, email address, company name, and industry.
-We also collect standard web analytics data (pages visited, time on site, referral source) through privacy-respecting analytics tools.
+Where we use website analytics, it is configured to be privacy-respecting (see section 14).

 Guard platform users: When you use the Guard platform, we collect your name, email address, and role as provided by your organisation's administrator.
 We also collect usage data related to your interactions with the Guard dashboard.

 Guard proxy data: Guard processes AI interactions on behalf of our customers.
-This data may contain personal information that our customers' employees send to AI models.
-We process this data as a service provider acting on our customer's instructions.
-We do not use this data for our own purposes.
-We do not train AI models on this data.
-We do not sell this data.
+This data may contain personal information that our customers' personnel send to AI models.
+We process this data only as a service provider acting on our customer's instructions (see section 8).
+We do not use this data for our own purposes, we do not train AI models on it, and we do not sell it.

 Guard's PII detection identifies sensitive data types (Tax File Numbers, Medicare numbers, ABNs, bank account numbers, and others) within AI interactions.
-When PII is detected, the finding is recorded in the audit trail (the type and location, not the PII itself).
-Evidence records are scrubbed of raw PII before storage.
+When PII is detected, the finding is recorded in the audit trail — the type, location, and confidence of the match, not the underlying PII itself.
+By default, raw PII is removed from evidence records before storage.
+Where a customer explicitly enables the optional full-content logging configuration, content is captured and retained as configured by that customer and under their control.

-We collect personal information directly from you (forms, account creation, email), from your organisation's administrator (account provisioning), automatically (cookies, server logs, analytics), and through the Guard proxy (AI interactions processed on your organisation's behalf).
+We collect personal information directly from you (forms, account creation, email), from your organisation's administrator (account provisioning), automatically (server logs and, where deployed, privacy-respecting analytics), and through the Guard proxy (AI interactions processed on your organisation's behalf).

 We do not use personal information collected through the Guard proxy for marketing, profiling, or any purpose other than providing the Guard service.

-All data is processed and stored in Australia, specifically in Google Cloud's Sydney region (australia-southeast1), with failover to Melbourne (australia-southeast2).
-Data never leaves Australian borders.
+Personal information that you provide to us, and all Guard platform and customer data, is processed and stored in Australia — specifically in Google Cloud's Sydney region (australia-southeast1), with failover to Melbourne (australia-southeast2).

 We protect personal information using encryption at rest (customer-managed encryption keys), encryption in transit (TLS 1.2+), VPC Service Controls, role-based access controls (Firebase Authentication), Cloud IAP for administrative access, and regular security assessments.

-Our infrastructure runs on Google Cloud Platform, which is IRAP PROTECTED assessed and SOC 2 Type II certified.
+Our infrastructure runs on Google Cloud Platform, which is assessed under the Information Security Registered Assessors Program (IRAP) at the PROTECTED level and is SOC 2 Type II certified.

 Website enquiry data: 24 months, then deleted unless there is an ongoing business relationship.